 An introduction to Quotient Sciences – Alnwick, through the eyes of Gareth Jenkins

-In February 2021, Quotient acquired the CDMO Arcinova, based in the north-east of England now known as Quotient Sciences – Alnwick.
-In this spotlight we will be talking to Gareth Jenkins, our Science & Technology Director to find out a little more about his background and get an introduction to the expertise at the Alnwick site...
+In February 2021, Quotient Sciences acquired the contract development and manufacturing organization (CDMO) Arcinova, based in the north-east of England and now known as Quotient Sciences – Alnwick.
+In this spotlight, we will be talking to Gareth Jenkins, our Science & Technology Director, to find out a little more about his background and get an introduction to the expertise at the Alnwick site.

 1. Tell us a bit about yourself, your background, and what led you to join the business

 I’ve worked in the pharmaceutical industry for over 25 years.
-My career in the sciences began at the Imperial College of London, where I received a degree in organic chemistry and completed my PhD on biotransformations catalysed by Pseudomonas putida.
-Following a post-doctoral fellowship, I went on to work for several start-ups over the years, which introduced me to GMP manufacturing and kilo scale up of drug substance.
+My career in the sciences began at Imperial College London, where I received a degree in organic chemistry and completed my PhD on biotransformations catalyzed by Pseudomonas putida.
+Following a post-doctoral fellowship, I went on to work for several start-ups over the years, which introduced me to Good Manufacturing Practice (GMP) manufacturing and kilo scale-up of drug substance.
 Of course, at start-ups you wear many hats, so I was able to pick up different skills moving from bench scientist to project management and into business development, which helped me understand all facets of a commercial pharmaceutical business.
-I’ve also worked in the drug discovery and medicinal chemistry outsourcing space where I built strategic relationships with companies like De Novo Pharmaceuticals who offered in silico drug design.
-Together we created and launched one of the first G-Protein Coupled Receptor (GPCR) targeted set of screening compounds based on pharmacophore modelling as, at the time, very few crystal structures were available for more traditional, rational drug design approaches
+I’ve also worked in the drug discovery and medicinal chemistry outsourcing space, where I built strategic relationships with companies like De Novo Pharmaceuticals who offered in-silico drug design.
+Together, we created and launched one of the first G protein-coupled receptor (GPCR) targeted set of screening compounds based on pharmacophore modeling as, at the time, very few crystal structures were available for more traditional, rational drug design approaches.

 I then moved on to head up a not-for-profit consultancy business.
-We worked with a variety of process groups to provide knowledge management tools to help map out process understanding, identify the gaps and prioritise further development effort.
-One of the very first projects I took on was to come to a small pharmaceutical development site in Alnwick, which later on became Arcinova, to do some technical due diligence.
-Having given some advice on how to expand the sites’ drug substance capabilities, a couple of years later Arcinova then persuaded me to relocate my family and join the team to ‘help make it happen’.
+We worked with a variety of process groups to provide knowledge management tools to help map out process understanding, identify the gaps, and prioritize further development effort.
+One of the very first projects I took on was to come to a small pharmaceutical development site in Alnwick, which later became Arcinova, to do some technical due diligence.
+Having given some advice on how to expand the site's drug substance capabilities, a couple of years later Arcinova then persuaded me to relocate my family and join the team to ‘help make it happen’.

-2. How has this site served the pharma industry since inception?
+2. How has this site served the pharmaceutical industry since inception?

-Until becoming Arcinova, the Alnwick site was focused on pre-clinical toxicology and early phase formulation development, with no drug substance chemistry.
-Part of the Arcinova strategy was to establish drug substance process Research & Development (PR&D) and kilo scale GMP manufacture, and combine this with the site’s existing expertise in molecule characterization, formulation development, and bioanalysis to help clients get molecules to patients faster.
+Until becoming Arcinova, the Alnwick site was focused on pre-clinical toxicology and early-phase formulation development, with no drug substance chemistry.
+Part of the Arcinova strategy was to establish drug substance process research and development (PR&D) and kilo-scale GMP manufacturing, and combine this with the site’s existing expertise in molecule characterization, formulation development, and bioanalysis to help clients get molecules to patients faster.

 As we’ve grown over the last 5 years, we’ve recruited some very talented colleagues with experience in the most recent developments in science and technology.
-For example, as we grew our drug substance team, we recruited PR&D chemists with pilot plant and product experience and chemists with skill in physico-organic chemistry and modelling.
-We secured a UK government grant to fund our FlowInova™ project which has helped us to invest in smarter, data driven approaches to process research and development.
-This helps our clients by building a process model of the chemistry which we use to design the best equipment configuration for scale up to kilo scale – this can be batch or continuous based technology, based on the needs of the chemistry.
-This data driven approach to development can be found right across the site.
-We have a broad and deep range of analytical equipment which we use to fully characterize the drugs we are developing and this helps ensure all facets of drug development, from drug substance, formulation development, drug product and bioanalysis, are integrated seamlessly together.
+For example, as we grew our drug substance team, we recruited PR&D chemists with pilot plant and product experience and chemists with skill in physico-organic chemistry and modeling.
+We secured a UK government grant to fund our FlowInova™ project, which has helped us to invest in smarter, data-driven approaches to PR&D. This helps our clients by building a process model of the chemistry, which we use to design the best equipment configuration for scale-up to kilo scale – this can be batch or continuous technology, based on the needs of the chemistry.
+This data-driven approach to development can be found right across the site.
+We have a broad and deep range of analytical equipment, which we use to fully characterize the drugs we are developing.
+This helps to ensure that all facets of drug development – from drug substance, formulation development, drug product, and bioanalysis – are integrated seamlessly together.

-4. What does the combined Arcinova/Quotient business offer customers?
+4. What does the combined Arcinova/Quotient Sciences business offer customers?

-This is the exciting bit – together there are so many opportunities for science and agility to integrate and combine and, as a drug development and manufacturing accelerator, we can cut right across the artificial silos that pervade the pharmaceutical industry.
+This is the exciting bit.
+Together, there are so many opportunities for science and agility to integrate and combine.
+As a drug development and manufacturing accelerator, we can cut right across the artificial silos that pervade the pharmaceutical industry.

-The immediate focus following the acquisition was to look at “how can we fully integrate our capabilities for the benefit of customers”.
-Initially we are prioritising our efforts in two key areas:-
+The immediate focus following the acquisition was to look at “How can we fully integrate our capabilities for the benefit of customers?”.
+Initially, we are prioritizing our efforts in two key areas:

-- providing clients with a seamless program of work that spans drug substance manufacture and drug product development, to shorten timelines to clinical development.
-The customerwill have the opportunity to work with a single program manager who will coordinate and manage the project activities across Quotient sites and be the main point of contact for the client.
+This will provide clients with a seamless program of work that spans drug substance manufacturing and drug product development, in order to shorten timelines to clinical development.
+The customer will have the opportunity to work with a single program manager, who will coordinate and manage the project activities across Quotient Sciences sites and be the main point of contact.

-- More rounded scientific/development thinking on how DS attributes will affect downstream drug product and clinical outcomes
+- More rounded scientific/development thinking on how drug substance attributes will affect downstream drug product and clinical outcomes

-- More efficient synthesis/use of DS during transition from preclinical to clinical development
+- More efficient synthesis/use of drug substance during the transition from pre-clinical to clinical development

-- Ease of knowledge transfer between DS and DP activities (e.g. analytical methods)
+- Ease of knowledge transfer between drug substance and drug product activities (e.g. analytical methods)

 - Improved management of analytical reference standards

-- Avoidance of shipping DS to separate depot or CDMO provider
+- Avoidance of shipping drug substance to a separate depot or CDMO provider

 Integrated Candidate Selection Programs

-At present, there are dozens of service providers all playing a part in different pieces of this jigsaw puzzle and Quotient intends to launch a service which brings everything together in a scientifically rich manner, with chemists, biopharma/DMPK and drug product scientists all working together within one global organization, with the overall goal being to get molecules to patients faster.
+At present, there are dozens of service providers all playing a part in different pieces of this jigsaw puzzle.
+Quotient Sciences intends to launch a service that brings everything together in a scientifically rich manner, with chemists, biopharma/drug metabolism and pharmacokinetics (DMPK) scientists, and drug product scientists all working together within one global organization, with the overall goal being to get molecules to patients faster.